vaquarkhan/microservices-recipes-a-free-gitbook/chapters/07-security.md

 ### The New Threat Landscape

 The emergence of Large Language Models (LLMs) and AI agents as primary API consumers introduces unprecedented security challenges.
-Traditional API security models—designed for deterministic, human-controlled clients—are insufficient for probabilistic, autonomous agents that can:
+Traditional API security models-designed for deterministic, human-controlled clients-are insufficient for probabilistic, autonomous agents that can:

 - **Generate infinite request variations** through prompt engineering
 - **Discover hidden endpoints** through semantic reasoning